PROSTITUTION IN CONTEXT

 There appears to be no single route into prostitution.
 Often, there is a web of complex, inter-woven social factors that binds people into prostitution.

-This gives the individual involved the appearance of having no option but to continue despite the desire to exit.
+This gives the individual involved the appearance of having no CHOICE but to continue despite the desire to exit.

-When asked if they would like to leave the industry, 9 out of 10 women said YES!
+When asked if they would like to leave prostitution, 9 out of 10 women said YES

 Causes & barriers

 There is a strong correlation with homelessness, sexual abuse, violence at home, runaways, drug use, time in care, poverty, debt, and poor education.
 As well as drawing individuals into the sex industry, these social factors can also be significant barriers to exiting.

 Women often feel powerless, isolated, excluded, vulnerable, marginalised, and trapped.

 There is much academic debate over the notion of free choice – whether individuals enter prostitution voluntarily or are coerced by unequal power.
 More importantly, however, is the effect of prostitution on those involved.

 Most psychologists believe the long-term psychological harm resulting from prostitution is comparable to that from rape or domestic violence.
 Beyond the Streets highlights that 76% of those involved in prostitution experience some form of post-traumatic stress disorder (PTSD).